 The pH value of foods is very important for microbial spoilage.
 Generally, pHneutral values provide optimal conditions for microbial organisms.
-But there are also microorganisms that can tolerate a pH ranges. outside these Example: Lactobacillus 3.0-4.4, Acetobacter 2.8.
-Neutrophils 5-8, Acidophiles Alkaliphiles 8.5 and yeasts 4.5-7. pH changes in foods can trigger microbial spoilage (Koutsoumanis et al. 2006; Rousk et al. 2009; Baron and Gautier, 2016; Sevindik and Uysal, 2021).
+But there are also microorganisms that can tolerate a pH outside ranges.
+Example: these Lactobacillus 3.0-4.4, Acetobacter Neutrophils 5-8, Acidophiles Alkaliphiles 8.5 and yeasts 4.5-7. pH changes in foods can trigger microbial spoilage (Koutsoumanis et al. 2006; Rousk et al. 2009; Baron and Gautier, 2016; Sevindik and Uysal, 2021).